Keith Jackson (media executive): Australian Broadcasting Corporation (ABC)

 During the early 1980s, the ABC was being extensively reformed and established a new Corporate Relations Department.
 In late 1984 Jackson was appointed to the post of Controller.
 In this role, he was responsible for the ABC’s relationships with government, media and community and also for internal communications.
 His activities during the three years he was with the ABC are extensively recorded in the second volume of Professor Ken Inglis’s history of the ABC.

-Jackson worked assiduously to improve the ABC’s relationships with the Australian parliament.
+Jackson worked assiduously to improve the ABC’s relationship with the Australian parliament.
 Managing director Geoffrey Whitehead remarked: “A turn-around in Canberra attitudes from about October 1985….was largely due to the efforts of the controller of corporate relations, Keith Jackson, in explaining our strategies and tactics.”
 And the biographer of ABC Chairman Ken Myer noted that, “Ken’s conduct improved when he was accompanied by the new controller of corporate relations, Keith Jackson, as coach and minder.”
 When Whitehead was dramatically replaced by David Hill as managing director in October 1986, historian Ken Inglis wrote that “Jackson [was] valued no less by Hill than by Whitehead as communicator with staff, board members and people in Canberra.”

 Jackson also ran into turbulence.
-In his memoir, ABC staff-elected director and trade union official Tom Molomby reflected sourly on Jackson.
+In his memoir, ABC staff-elected director and trade union official Tom Molomby reflected sourly on Jackson's activities.
 And UK-based Australian firebrand journalist John Pilger, in his book A Secret Country, accused Jackson of censoring him during a visit he made to Sydney, a claim Jackson denied, saying, “The only thing he got right was my name”.
 In his history of the ABC, Inglis revealed that Jackson had played a key and ‘astonishing’ role in the removal of Whitehead as Managing Director, referring to Jackson as “Cassius, the initiator”.